Jeju Dream Tower first positive monthly EBITDA in Dec

-Jan 06, 2022 Newsdesk Latest News, Rest of Asia, Top of the deck
+Jan 06, 2022 Emanuel Graça Latest News, Rest of Asia, Top of the deck

 December property EBITDA at the venue (pictured) in the capital city of the holiday island of Jeju, was KRW1.48 billion (US$1.23 million) stated Lotte Tour Development Co Ltd, in a press release.